Economizer Cooling

 Table 4.
 Economizer Type

-While the configuration parameters will be used to determine which method of economizer control will
+While the configuration parameters will be used to determine which method of economizer control will be utilized, the table below describes the needed sensor data for each control method.

 Table 5.
 Sensor Data